-Risk is increased for travelers going to affected areas who may acquire the disease through mosquito bites, especially when outdoors at dawn or dusk in an area of risk.
+Risk is increased for travelers going to affected areas who may acquire the disease through mosquito bites, especially when outdoors at dawn or dusk.

 Persons older than 50 years have the highest risk of severe disease; however, severe disease affecting the nervous system can occur at any age and is associated with underlying illnesses, such as diabetes, cancer, hypertension, and kidney disease.

 Need for Medical Assistance